Lyra0710/Geomagnetic-Storm-Detection/README.md

 ## License 📜

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under ........

 ## Acknowledgments 🙏

 We'd like to express our gratitude to NASA, NOAA, and the open data community for providing valuable resources for this project.

----

-For more details, contact us at [your-email@example.com](mailto:your-email@example.com).